pathcl/osquery/docs/wiki/deployment/remote.md

 The initial step is called an "enroll step" and in the case of **tls** plugins, uses an implicit *enroll* plugin, also called **tls**.
 If you enable either config or logger **tls** plugins the enrollment plugin will turn on automatically.
 Enrollment provides an initial secret to the remote server in order to negotiate a private node secret used for future identification.
 The process is simple:

 1. Configure a target `--tls_hostname`, `--enroll_tls_endpoint`.
+2. Place your server's root certificate authority's PEM-encoded certificate into a file, for example `/path/to/server-root.pem` and configure the note client to pin this root: `--tls_server_certs=`.
-2. Submit an `--enroll_secret_path`, an `--enroll_secret_env`, or use TLS-client authentication, to the enroll endpoint.
+3. Submit an `--enroll_secret_path`, an `--enroll_secret_env`, or use TLS-client authentication, to the enroll endpoint.
-3. Receive a **node_key** and store within RocksDB.
+4. Receive a **node_key** and store within the node's backing store (RocksDB).
-4. Make config/logger requests while providing **node_key** as identification/authentication.
+5. Make config/logger requests while providing **node_key** as identification/authentication.

 The validity of a **node_key** is determined and implemented in the TLS server.
-The client only manages to ask for the content during enroll, and posts the content during subsequent requests.
+The node only manages to ask for the content during enroll, and posts the content during subsequent requests.

+With osquery version 1.7.0, OS X clients **MUST** use a `--tls_server_certs` bundle since osquery is built using LibreSSL and no default certificate bundle is available on OS X.

 ### Simple shared secret enrollment

 A deployment key, called an enrollment shared secret, is the simplest **tls** plugin enrollment authentication method.
 A protected shared secret is written to disk and osquery reads then posts the content to `--enroll_tls_endpoint` once during enrollment.
 The TLS server may implement an enrollment request approval process that requires manual intervention/approval for each new enrollment request.

-After enrollment a client maintains the response **node_key** for authenticated requests to config and logger TLS endpoints.
+After enrollment, a node maintains the response **node_key** for authenticated requests to config and logger TLS endpoints.

 The shared secret can be stored in a plain-text file which is specified at runtime with the flag `--enroll_secret_path=/path/to/file.ext`.
 The shared secret can alternatively be kept in an environment variable which is specified with the flag `--enroll_secret_env=NAME_OF_VARIABLE`.